NikitaTsygura/design_of_html/README.md

 <h4>by Nikita Tsygura</h4>
 <hr>

-In this project willbe a lot of diferent designs of buttons, switcher, animations, etc.
+In this project will be a lot of diferent designs of buttons, switcher, animations, etc.
 <hr>

 <h2>Button: design 1</h2>